 If you’re having trouble accessing your .locker app, please contact support at support@my.locker.

-.locker domains and their corresponding Web3 digital identities can be renewed at the registrar of record where your domain is currently managed.
-Once you renew the domain name, your Web3 digital identity will also be renewed.
+.locker domains and their corresponding digital identities can be renewed at the registrar of record where your domain is currently managed.
+Once you renew the domain name, your digital identity will also be renewed.

-In order to activate the transfer option, at least one Bitcoin block (about 30 minutes) has to pass after the successful claiming of your.locker identity.
+In order to activate the transfer option, at least one Ethereum block (about 30 minutes) has to pass after the successful claiming of your.locker identity.
 This short wait will make sure that the claim gets fully processed and verified.
 After the predetermined time frame has expired, the transfer option will be unlocked on your.locker dashboard.

 There is no additional cost associated with using .locker beyond what you pay the registrar for your domain name registration or renewal.